-governed ISDA Master Agreement and may be subject to a different governing law than the relevant ISDA Master Agreement (depending on whether the parties choose to align the governing law of the IM Security Document to (i) the Location of the relevant Custodial Account; or (ii) the governing law of the ISDA Master Agreement).
-The IM NY Annex forms a part of the relevant ISDA Master Agreement and therefore, unless revised by the counterparties, is subject to the same governing law as the relevant ISDA Master Agreement.
-In respect of an IM NY Annex entered into in connection with an English law governed ISDA Master Agreement, the parties will provide in paragraph 13 of the IM NY Annex that the Annex is governed by and construed in accordance with New York law.
+ISDA Master Agreement).
+The IM NY Annex forms a part of the relevant Master Agreement and therefore, unless revised by the counterparties, is subject to the same governing law as the relevant Master Agreement.
+In respect of an IM NY Annex entered into in connection with an English law governed Master Agreement, the parties will provide in paragraph 13 of the IM NY Annex that the Annex is governed by and construed in accordance with New York law.

-A. For Non-IM Security Documents, would any of your responses to Questions 1 through 21 that you provided in Part 1 be different as a result of (a) any changes in law in your jurisdiction, (b) the inclusion of Security Documents in this opinion that were not previously included, or (c) the inclusion of equity securities as Eligible Collateral described in assumption (G)(4)?
+- (Q) We have not reviewed the documents referenced to in the Euroclear Documents or Clearstream Documents and we assume that none of these documents contain anything that would materially and adversely affect our opinions contained herein. - A. For Non-IM Security Documents, would any of your responses to Questions 1 through 21 that you provided in Part 1 be different as a result of (a) any changes in law in your jurisdiction, (b) the inclusion of Security Documents in this opinion that were not previously included, or (c) the inclusion of equity securities as Eligible Collateral described in assumption (G)(4)?
 If so, please comment specifically on any such changes.

-For Non-IM Security Documents, our responses to Questions 1 through 21 that we provided in Part 1 would not be different as a result of (a) any changes in law in Korea (as of the date of this memorandum), (b) the inclusion of Security Documents in our memorandum that were previously included, or (c) the including of equity securities as Eligible Collateral; provided, however, that our discussions in respect of the Korean Annex will not apply to this Part 3.
+For Non-IM Security Documents, our responses to Questions 1 through 21 that we provided in Part 1 would not be different as a result of (a) any changes in law in Korea (as of the date of this memorandum), (b) the inclusion of Security Documents in our memorandum that were previously included, or (c) the including of equity securities as Eligible Collateral; provided, however, that our discussions in respect of the 2014 Korean Annex will not apply to this Part 3.